Rhyming History

 John’s response was, “No. That is not what happened.
 Your driver totaled your car.”

 Last Friday Barb and I drove to see a movie in my car.
 As we pulled away from a traffic light the car barely moved even with the engine at a fairly high RPM.
 It was almost as if the car was not really in gear.
-The car behaved normally long enough to get us to the movie.
+After a few seconds, the car behaved normally long enough to get us to the movie.
 On the way, Barb made an online service appointment for the next day with the dealership.
 We dropped the car off later that night.

 I found a newer car I liked at Jess Ford in Pullman, Washington for considerably less than I could in the Seattle area.
 They had two other cars that, while not my top choices, would be good enough to do everything I needed to do for Boomershoot 2026.